stuh84/ccie-rs-notes/eigrp-shortnotes.md

 Seen as lisp0 for outgoing interface routes

-**show ipv4 addres ipv4 nei** - Neighbour on other side
+**show ipv4 addres ipv4 nei** - neighbor on other side

 **show ip cef X.X.X.X/X internal** - Shows lisp encap effect

-OTP neighbours can be built into a route reflector, config as such
+OTP neighbors can be built into a route reflector, config as such

 ```
 int Lisp0